Cyclone (Baby Bash album)

 Cyclone is the fifth solo studio album by the American hip hop recording artist Baby Bash.
-It was released on October 30, 2007 by Latium Entertainment, E.D.D.
+It was released on October 30, 2007 by Latium Entertainment, E.D.O.
 Entertainment, Arista Records and J Records.
 Production was handled by Happy Perez, J. R. Rotem, Ryan Tedder, DJ Felli Fel, Jim Jonsin, Justin Trugman, Kookie, Lil' Jon, Peter Ramirez, Play-N-Skillz and Scoop DeVille.
 It features guest appearances from Paula DeAnda, Aundrea Fimbres, Casely, Chingo Bling, Da Stooie Bros., Keith Sweat, Lucky Luciano, Marcos Hernandez, Mickaël Zibi, Mistah F.A.B., Pimp C, Queenie, Ryan Tedder, Sean Kingston and T-Pain.

 The album debuted at number 30 on the US Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums charts, selling about 26,000 copies in its first week.
 Cyclone is the first Baby Bash album not to contain a Parental Advisory sticker.
 There were three singles released from the album: "Cyclone", "What Is It" and "Don't Stop".
 The album's lead single, "Cyclone", reached No. 7 on the Billboard Hot 100 and later was certified two-times Platinum by the Recording Industry Association of America.
 Its second single, "What Is It", made it to No. 57 on the Billboard Hot 100, while its third single, "Don't Stop" only reached 22 on the Hot Rap Songs.